carpentries-incubator/reproducible-publications-quarto/episodes/10-biblio-crossref.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Inserting citations and listing bibliography in a Quarto Document file.
-- Changing citation styles.
-- Customizing how citations and bibliography are displayed.
+- Customizing citation styles and the display of references and bibliographies.
-- Add cross-referencing directing your readers through your document.
+- Add cross-referencing, directing your readers through your document.

 ::::::::::::::::::::::::::::::::::::::::::::::::::